 Multiple chemical sensitivity (MCS) is also called "environmental illness" or "sick building syndrome."
 It refers to a variety of non-specific symptoms reported by some people after possible exposure to chemical, biologic, or physical agents.
-Some say that levels of exposure generally considered safe for most people can have an effect on a few.

 People who have the symptoms may blame them on a major event, such as a chemical spill.
-Or they may point to long-term contact with low levels of chemicals at work, perhaps while working in an office with poor ventilation.
-Reported triggers include tobacco smoke, auto exhaust, perfume, insecticide, new carpet, chorine, and countless others.
+Or some may link their symptoms to contact with low levels of chemicals at work, perhaps while working in an office with poor ventilation.
+Reported triggers include tobacco smoke, auto exhaust, perfume, insecticide, new carpet, chlorine, and countless others.
+Some say that levels of exposure generally considered safe for most people can have an effect on a few.

 Why Is MCS Controversial?

-Multiple chemical sensitivity is controversial.
-Many experts and major medical organizations -- such as the American Medical Association and the American Academy of Asthma, Allergy and Immunology -- have stated that the connection between the patient’s symptoms and environmental exposures are speculative and evidence of disease is lacking.
+Many experts and major medical organizations -- such as the American Medical Association and the American Academy of Asthma, Allergy, and Immunology -- have stated that the connection between the patient’s symptoms and environmental exposures are speculative and evidence of disease is lacking.

 What Causes MCS?